THEOplayer/iOS-Connector/Code/Uplynk/docs/introduction.md

 THEOplayer and Uplynk are partners in the streaming industry.
 The [Uplynk Platform](https://www.uplynk.com/) offers services like encoding, transcoding, server-side ad-insertion, a CDN and more.

 > Uplynk was previously known as EdgeIO or Verizon Media.
 The iOS and Android connector will refer to the new name which is Uplynk.
-The Web integration, however, still refers to the service as Verizon Media.

 Uplynk offers services which can enhance the API, UI and UX of video players and applications.
 The most popular services are called Preplay, Ping and Asset Info.
 THEOplayer integrates these services so that developers and viewers can benefit from them.